ttencate/aoc2016/07_x86_assembly/README.md

-This directory contains the solutions for [day 7](http://adventofcode.com/2016/day/7) in pure 80386 assembly language (nasm dialect, and without any use of the C library)
+# [Day 7](http://adventofcode.com/2016/day/7) in 80386 assembly language (nasm, no C library)

-Although I did have prior experience with some assembly languages (Z80, 6502, as well as the fictional TIS-100 and SHENZHEN I/O from Zachtronics games), I had never touched x86 before, so it took several hours to write all this.
+Although I did have prior experience with some assembly languages (Z80, 6502, as well as the fictional TIS-100 and SHENZHEN I/O from Zachtronics games), I had never touched x86 before, so it took several hours to get the hang of it and write all this.

 The first part of the puzzle didn't require scanning back and forth, so I could just read the input character by character and use a kind of state machine to